 - Some text, images and links are simply “place-holders” so make sure you read all text on every page unlocked page and follow all links before publishing that page or the course as a whole.
 Make sure to update the very first page (the Welcome Page) and Syllabus Page with your own information.

-- Just unpublish anything you haven’t updated yet/not sure about using and delete anything you are sure you won’t use.
+- Just unpublish anything extra you haven’t updated yet/not sure about using.

-- However, please leave the policies, the accessibility links and Canvas help in the welcome module.
+- However, please leave the policies, the accessibility links and Canvas help.

 B. Welcome Module Walk-through / Support